ctozzi/docs/docs/docs/developers/development/dialogs/richtext-editor/index.md

 ## Description

-Provides many functionalities allows authors to edit text content.
+The Rich Text Editor component provides many features allow authors to edit text content.
-Component requires [configuration](./richtext-editor-configuration.md/) which defines what functionalities should be available and how menu bar should looks like.
+This component requires a [configuration](./richtext-editor-configuration.md/) that defines which functionalities should be available, as well as how the menu bar should appear.

 ## Properties